Michael A. Taylor Player Props: Twins vs. Padres

 Padres Pitching Rankings

-- Padres pitchers combine to give up 43 total home runs at a rate of 1.2 per game (to rank 15th in baseball).
+- Padres pitchers combine to give up 44 total home runs at a rate of 1.2 per game (to rank 14th in the league).

-- Lugo makes the start for the Padres, his seventh of the season.
-He is 3-2 with a 3.21 ERA and 31 strikeouts through 33 2/3 innings pitched.
+- Darvish gets the start for the Padres, his seventh of the season.
+He is 2-2 with a 3.19 ERA and 40 strikeouts through 36 2/3 innings pitched.

-- His last appearance came on Wednesday, May 3 against the Cincinnati Reds, when the right-hander went six innings, surrendering one earned run while allowing seven hits.
+- In his most recent time out on Saturday, the right-hander threw 6 2/3 innings against the Los Angeles Dodgers, giving up one earned run while surrendering four hits.

-- The 33-year-old has put together a 3.21 ERA and 8.3 strikeouts per nine innings across six games this season, while giving up a batting average of .278 to his opponents.
+- In six games this season, the 36-year-old has a 3.19 ERA and 9.8 strikeouts per nine innings, while allowing a batting average of .219 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.